powsybl/powsybl-core/docs/configuration/modules/load-flow-based-phase-shifter-optimizer.md

 # Module load-flow-based-phase-shifter-optimizer

-The `load-flow-based-phase-shifter-optimizer` module is used by the `LoadFlowBasedPhaseShifterOptimizer` class which is an implementation of the `PhaseShifterOptimizer` interface.
-The `LoadFlowBasedPhaseShifterOptimizer` try to solve a current violation on a phase tap changer.
+The `load-flow-based-phase-shifter-optimizer` module is used by the `LoadFlowBasedPhaseShifterOptimizer` class, which is an implementation of the `PhaseShifterOptimizer` interface.
+The `LoadFlowBasedPhaseShifterOptimizer` tries to solve a current violation on a phase tap changer.

 ## Properties